kk-glow-worm/user-org/README.md

 1. Lean stack: React, swr, typescript, css modules
 2. Main architecture solution: swr + context + custom hooks
 3. Intentionally tried to avoid over-engineering, avoided redux/reducer/shared components/shared values etc, e.g.if a component is not being used in multiple components, it will be kept as a private component of is parent, instead of under a folder like ui-shared-components or ui-lib.
-Just so to keep this demo easier and clearer to follow
+Just so to keep this demo easier and clearer to follow.
+If there are things felt could be done differently, happy to discuss at next stage
 4. mutate swr local cache to simulate a POST call

 ### Directory Layout